SiluniKeerthiratne/DSGP/README.md

    ```

 2. **Download Models:**
-   Download the required models from [the provided link](https://drive.google.com/drive/folders/1L5SjSJ9vpnjAuMBZ-OtN2WjrWEW9PeCH?usp=sharing) and place them in the `server` folder within the `flask-server` directory.
+   Download the required models from [the link](https://drive.google.com/drive/folders/1L5SjSJ9vpnjAuMBZ-OtN2WjrWEW9PeCH?usp=sharing) and place them in the `server` folder within the `flask-server` directory.

 3. **Run Backend:**
    Navigate to the `flask-server` directory in your terminal: